 What traits are the most important for a firefighter?
-In my not so humble opinion, the most important traits and values a firefighter must have: He or she “gotta have HEART.
-I can hear many of you now screaming WHOA HOMEBOY, that’s pure Bull Sh**!.
-I know, you’re gonna tell me a good firefighter is one who when unleashed, goes balls to the the wall to go in on an aggressive interior attack.
-One who goes to open the roof up with the energy and aggressiveness of the Tasmanian Devil and the skill of Paul Bunyan.
+In my not so humble opinion, the most important traits and values a firefighter must have: He or she, “gotta have HEART”.
+I can hear many of you now screaming WHOA HOMEBOY, that’s pure Bull Sh**!
+I know you’re gonna tell me a good firefighter is one who when unleashed, goes balls to the the wall to go in on an aggressive interior attack.
+One who goes to open the roof up with the energy and aggressiveness of the Tasmanian Devil, as well as the skill of Paul Bunyan.
 In short, you want a lean, mean, firefighting machine ready to take quick, decisive, offensive action to stop the fire in its tracks.
 I’m here to tell you none of those traits and skills are worth anything if a firefighter doesn’t have HEART.
 I know what you’re all thinking, that this dude has balls to smack that hornet’s nest sitting on his face with those asinine comments.

 Now I know I’ve riled some of you up, others are saying ‘Where the heck is he going with this?’ and the rest are just saying, the man’s just rambling.
 Give him a beer, stick headphones in his ears and turn on the Beatles Magical Mystery tour.
 Cuz that’s where his brain is, in a Magical Mystery.
 Maybe you’re right, maybe you’re not.
 Let me provide you my theory first on the five most important traits a firefighter needs to be successful before we do battle.They are:

-It’s my educated and experienced position that without these five values/character traits a firefighter will be a detriment to your fire department and a danger, both mentally and tactically to his or her fellow firefighters.
+It’s my educated and experienced opinion is that without these five values/character traits a firefighter will be a detriment to your fire department and a danger, both mentally and tactically to his or her fellow firefighters.

 Let’s discuss HEART in detail.